miteshbsjat/trilochana/README.md

 ```
 ---

+## Using `trilochana` with CI/CD using docker container

+This [document](docs/docker.md) shows how to use trilochana docker image on local machine or CI/CD stage.

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please submit a Pull Request or open an issue for bug reports.